 Some words or phrases appear constantly in the media or in conversation but they seem to mean different things depending on who is using them.
 Other words are often misused or misunderstood.

 Don’t worry – this handy Agnes guide will lead you through the maze so that you will always say exactly what you mean (and mean exactly what you say).
 More will follow!

 (See also “Europe” below and our page on the European Union)

-Brexit (“British Exit”) is the common shorthand way of referrring to the UK’s departure from the European Union (EU), which is due to happen in March 2019.
+Brexit (“British Exit”) is the common shorthand way of referring to the UK’s departure from the European Union (EU), which is currently due to happen in March 2019.

 “Depression” or being “depressed” are confusingly used in two senses:

 - an everyday, common, emotion of feeling a bit “down” or “low” – perhaps at the thought of another school week looming, or if you’ve just been dumped by your boyfriend, or it’s raining outside and you can’t think of anything particular to do.
 Although this type of depression varies in intensity, it is normally quite short-lived and can generally be cured by everyday solutions – a good chat with friends, a new project, a walk in the countryside, a trip to the cinema.